Brachytherapy for Prostate Cancer

 How it works

-This is a form of brachytherapy using a single high energy radioactive source to deliver a high dose to the prostate over a short time.
-It is nearly always used in addition to external beam radiotherapy as a “boost”, enabling a higher dose to be delivered to the prostate cancer.
+HDR brachytherapy uses a single radioactive source to deliver a high dose of radiation to the prostate over a short time.
+Radiation oncologists nearly always use it with external beam radiotherapy as a boost, enabling a higher dose to be given to the prostate cancer.

 Who is suitable?

-This treatment may be used for men with higher risk (more locally advanced) prostate cancers.
+Radiation oncologists can use this treatment for men with higher risk (more locally advanced) prostate cancers.

 What are the benefits and side effects?

-The main advantage of HDR brachytherapy is that it delivers a higher dose directly inside the prostate than can typically be delivered with external beam radiation therapy alone.
-It is usually part of a package of treatment that includes external beam radiation therapy.
+The main benefit of HDR brachytherapy is that it gives a higher dose of radiation to the prostate than can be done with external beam radiation therapy alone.

 The side effects include temporary bladder irritation and bruising from the needles.
-In the long term the treatment risks are similar to external beam radiotherapy.
-There is a slightly higher risk of urethral scarring (strictures) and bladder irritation in the long term.
+In the long term the risks are like external beam radiotherapy.
+There is a slightly higher risk of urethral scarring and bladder irritation.

 What is the procedure for treatment?

-HDR brachytherapy is delivered using a machine called a remote after loader which contains a small, highly radioactive source (e.g. Iridium-192).
-Thin blind-end hollow needles are inserted into the prostate and only remain in for the time needed to deliver the treatment.
-The radioactive source is then driven through each needle, pausing along the way to deliver a pre-planned and accurately shaped radiation dose.
-This takes only a few minutes and may be repeated for a number of treatment ( usually 1-4).
-Once the HDR treatments are finished the needles are removed.
+During treatment, doctors insert thin hollow needles into the prostate for the time needed to deliver the treatment.
+The radioactive source is pushed through each needle, pausing on the way to give a dose of radiation to the tumour.
+Treatment only takes a few minutes and may be repeated over a few sessions (usually 1-4).
+Once the treatments are finished the needles are removed.

-This procedure requires patients to have either a spinal or general anaesthetic and spend up to 24 hours in hospital without getting out of bed.
+Men having HDR brachytherapy must have a spinal or general anaesthetic for the operation and spend up to 24 hours in hospital without getting out of bed.

 Results of HDR brachytherapy

-Results of HDR brachytherapy in terms of long-term cure/control of prostate cancer are at least as favourable as external beam radiation therapy or surgery (radical prostatectomy).
+HDR brachytherapy offers results that are at least as good as external beam radiation therapy or surgery to take out the prostate.

 Useful Resources